An update on assisted dying legislation in Westminster and the Scottish Parliament

 What you need to know about the bill in Westminster

-Sir Nicholas Mostyn is a retired British High Court judge who talks about his personal experience of Parkinson's on the Movers and Shakers podcast.
-He spoke to the committee on 28 January 2025, giving his perspective on the bill.
+Sir Nicholas Mostyn, a retired British High Court judge who talks about his personal experience of Parkinson's on the Movers and Shakers podcast, spoke to the committee on 28 January 2025, giving his perspective on the bill.

 What you need to know about the assisted dying legislation in Scotland

-If that happens, the bill will return to the committee to examine all its provisions in detail and agree amendments.
-Then there will be a final line-by-line vote by all MSPs, which can also consider amendments.
+Then there will be a final line-by-line vote by the whole of the Parliament, which can also consider amendments.

 We will continue to monitor and keep our community informed about the progress of the bills in Westminster and the Scottish Parliament.